Bringing maintenance and operations together in OGP

 Prioritize work orders

-One of the problems we encountered is a misleading work prioritization.
+One of the problems we encountered is misleading work prioritization.
 The tendency to make everything a priority is costing organizations time and operators' motivation.
 To avoid that, our customers use the Kanban Board in their Smartflow dashboard to correctly visualize what their team is doing and what exactly affects or boosts productivity.

 Aim for a collaborative effort